BravoChos/aws-sap-certification/sap/02_aws_accounts/03_production_aws_account.md

 - AWS provides both Access keys ID and Secret Access keys whe you create Access key credentials.

 - Once provided, there's no ablility to get access again (no future download)

+- Make sure you keep the secrets access key safe and secure